numeraire92/second_assignment/slides/Problemset2.md

 Solution c) {#solution-2 .unnumbered}
 -------------------------------------

-As the structure of the game requires again, first start to analyze the subgame at the end of the game, thus with the decision of company 3 given company 1’s and 2’s decisions.
+As the structure of the game requires again, first start to analyse the subgame at the end of the game, thus with the decision of company 3 given company 1’s and 2’s decisions.
 As shown in ({@eq:co3profitb}) and ({@eq:q3bst1}), the best response equilibrium strategy of company 3 in the